techidaily/site-win11-tips/source/_posts/eliminating-restricted-it-administrator-message-in-os.md

 ## 1\.
 Change Your User Account to an Admin Account

  You shouldn’t usually need admin rights to access Windows Security.
 However, make sure you’re signed in to an admin account to ensure you have full system permissions.
 If you’re utilizing a standard account, change it to an administrator one.
-You can do that with one of the methods outlined in this guide to[changing user account type in Windows](https://www.makeuseof.com/ways-to-change-user-account-windows-10/) .
+You can do that with one of the methods outlined in this guide to [changing user account type in Windows](https://www.makeuseof.com/ways-to-change-user-account-windows-10/) .

 ![The Access work or school account settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/work-or-school-accounts.jpg)

 ## 2\.
 Uninstall Third-Party Security Software

  Have you installed a third-party antivirus app on your PC?
 If so, that security software could be by conflicting with Microsoft Defender and causing the “Page not available” error.
-Try uninstalling the third-party antivirus utility you’ve installed with a method in our guide to[removing Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+Try uninstalling the third-party antivirus utility you’ve installed with a method in our guide to [removing Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 Or utilize a dedicated removal tool for your antivirus app if there’s one available.

 ![The Uninstall option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/uninstall-option-3.jpg)